 And finally, the rubber meets the road: The 30-Minute Stock Trader includes three proven strategies.
 Readers may use these strategies as is, or adapt them to their requirements.
 First, Bensdorp presents his Weekly Rotation strategy, which invests in ten high-flying S&P 500 stocks, and requires only weekly maintenance.
 Perfect for the busy or lazy.

 Next, we tested the Weekly Rotation from early 2007 to today, the same period we use for most other strategies on TuringTrader.com.
 Unfortunately, the results are not quite as flattering as before.
 While the strategy still beats the S&P 500 over the backtested period, the gap is closing over time.
-Out of the 13 years covered by our simulation, Weekly Rotation still beat the market in 8 years, but never by as much as in the late 1990s or early 2000s.
+In the 13 years covered by our simulation, Weekly Rotation still beat the market in 8 years, but never by as much as in the late 1990s or early 2000s.
 We notice that the strategy experiences drawdowns quite similar to the index, namely in 2015 and 2018.
 However, compared to the benchmark, it took the Weekly Rotation significantly longer to recover from these drawdowns.
-And while in early 2020 the S&P 500 makes new all-time highs every week and gained over 30% in 2019, Weekly Rotation is still under water from drawdowns that occurred a year earlier.
+The S&P 500 mades new all-time highs every week in early 2020 and gained over 30% in 2019.
+At the same time, Weekly Rotation was still under water from drawdowns that occurred a year earlier.

 The Monte-Carlo simulation confirms these observations.
 Compared to the in-sample backtest, the strategy has lost much of its outsized edge.
 However, the Weekly Rotation continues to show a lower risk profile than the index.

-The observed underperformance makes an even stronger case for combining multiple weakly correlated strategies, as suggested in a later chapter.
+As suggested in a later chapter, this observed underperformance makes an even stronger case for combining multiple weakly correlated strategies.
 We want to point out that we neither blame Laurens Bensdorp for this erosion of results nor consider The 30-Minute Stock Trader an unsuccessful book because of this.
 However, in the light of these backtesting results, some of the statements made in the introductory chapters of the book seem overly bold.

-The second strategy described in The 30-Minute Stock Trader is a mean-reversion strategy, designed to profit from stocks in an overall uptrend, but experiencing short-term pullbacks.
+The second strategy described in The 30-Minute Stock Trader is a mean-reversion strategy designed to profit from up-trending stocks that experience short-term pullbacks.
 Unlike the Weekly Rotation, the Mean-Reversion Long strategy requires daily attention.
 The goal of this strategy is to beat the S&P 500 in both bullish and sideways markets.

 The universe Bensdorp has chosen for this strategy generally includes all U.S. stocks, but with some filtering applied.
 These filters are based on the stock's price and volume.
 Unfortunately, this is not a straightforward thing to do: Because quantitative trading systems typically work on quotes adjusted for splits and dividends, prices seen by the simulator often are not identical to the market price at that time.
 Therefore, the filters need to be applied to unadjusted prices, creating an additional hurdle for implementation.